Researchers shrink bulky imaging systems down to millimeter sized chip that could be used to see through walls or detect tumors.

 To demonstrate the new chip, the researchers used it to image objects with metallic surfaces, including metallic squares measuring 24 centimeters on each side and the UPenn logo.
 After short microwave pulses illuminated each object placed in front of the imager, the four antennas received the reflected signals, which were used to form the image of each target object.

 “Our work shows that standard semiconductor fabrication techniques can be used to create robust photonic systems containing many devices,” said Aflatouni.
-“The tiny imager chip we demonstrated can be scaled up, enabling realization of low-cost handheld high-resolution microwave imagers.”
+“The tiny imager chip we demonstrated can be scaled up, enabling the realization of low-cost handheld high-resolution microwave imagers.”

-Now that they’ve demonstrated a chip-based microwave imager, the researchers plan to increase the number of pixels by upping the number of on-chip delay lines, using more advanced fabrication technologies and stitching together smaller images.
+Now that they’ve demonstrated a chip-based microwave imager, the researchers plan to increase the number of pixels by upping the number of on-chip delay lines, using more advanced fabrication technologies, and stitching together smaller images.
 They also want to use shorter microwave pulses to achieve higher resolution.

 Reference: ” Single-chip nanophotonic near-field imager” by Farshid Ashtiani, Angelina Risi and Firooz Aflatouni, 26 September 2019, Optica.